tiaradwiputri/quiz-handson-c1/quiz.md

 Based on the k value we have acquired, try to answer the following question.

-4. What method we can use to choose an appropriate k?
+1. What method we can use to choose an appropriate k?
   - [ ] square root by number of row
-  - [ ] elbow method
   - [ ] number of row
   - [ ] use k = 1

-If you've success for making the knn model, try to answer this question.
+If you have succeeded in making the knn model, try to answer this question.

 ![](model.png)

-5. Fill the missing code here based on the picture above, and choose the right code for build knn model!
+1. Fill the missing code here based on the picture above, and choose the right code for build knn model!
   - [ ] model_knn <- knn(train = train_knn, test = test_knn[,-8], cl = train_knn[,-8], k = 75)
   - [ ] model_knn <- knn(train = train_knn[,8], test = test_knn[,-8], cl = train_knn[,8], k = 75)
   - [ ] model_knn <- knn(train = train_knn[,-8], test = test_knn[,-8], cl = train_knn[,8], k = 75)